mickk-/mickk-.github.io/_drafts/over-expressive/concepts_for_variables.md

 alternative to concepts-for-types either.

 As I am currently experimenting with concepts there are select occasions that still call for a concept-for-types.
-Really, just like how it makes sense for `is_constructible_v` to operate on a declared type for its first parameter, while it makes sense for `is_assignable_v` to operate on an expression-as-type instead.
+Just like how it makes sense for `is_constructible_v` to operate on a declared type for its first parameter, while it makes sense for `is_assignable_v` to operate on an expression-as-type instead.

 Above all, this is all new and experimental considering C++ concepts are barely fresh off the